+Personal Commitment to STAT 1450.01:

-o successfully complete STAT 1450.01, I nust:
+To successfully complete STAT 1450.01, I

+must:

+•

 •

 •

 Required Course Materials

 Textbook and Online System

 The textbook and courseware for this course is being provided via CarmenBooks.
 Through CarmenBooks, students obtain publisher materials electronically through CarmenCanvas, saving them up to 80% per title.
 The fee for our material is included as part of tuition and is listed as CarmenBooks fee on your Statement of Account.
 In addition to cost-savings, materials provided through CarmenBooks are available immediately on or before the first day of class.
 There is no need to wait for financial aid or scholarship money to purchase your textbook.